 Canine Preventative Care

-Below are the different types of vaccinations and preventative health screenings that we offer and recommend to our canine patients at Dalton Animal Care South.
+Below are the different types of vaccinations and canine preventative care.

 Vaccinations and Routine Screenings for Dogs